DaveBitter/graduation_internship/end_report.md

 #### How do project leaders at ViriCiti ensure that the project is going well and is on track?

 ViriCiti project leaders keep track on progress during the daily stand up.
 This provides them with general knowledge on how the project is going.
 During this stand ups project leaders often call a meeting if it is needed.
 This will happen if a developer is stuck at a point in the project for example.
 During this private meetings they discuss on what steps to take to resolve any issues.
 Because of the open office culture they also drop by now and again to see what you are doing and if there are any issues.
 If you have issues and you are in need of help ViriCiti expects you to be pro-active about it and reach out to you project leader or schedule a meeting about the issue.

-This observation assignment helped me with getting the right informations and meetings when it was needed.
+This observation assignment helped me with getting the right information and meetings when it was needed.
 I like the pro-active approach and decided to call a couple of meetings myself with developer during the internship.
 It validated that the way I like to work is also the way that companies work.
+My internship supervisor Simon Rijk also really appreciated this.
+He likes developers to do this.

+What is also observed is that the project leaders are not the only ones that keep track on the project.
+Other developers are genuinly interested in your project.
+Pim van der Heijden, a developer at ViriCiti, even offered help with the back-end without me even asking.
+He helped me refactor the native server.
+Because of this I returned the favor when he needed some help with front-end parts of the project he worked on.
+This is the way all developers should work together in my opinion.
+We can all learn a lot from each other.

 ## Analysis performance reviews